The Capitol Corridor connects Auburn, CA and San Jose, CA over a 168-mile route operated by Amtrak (CCJPA), calling at 10 stations across 2 states.

 - Auburn — Auburn, CA

-- Rocklin — Rocklin, US
+- Rocklin — Rocklin, CA

 - Roseville — Roseville, CA